keep-starknet-strange/madara/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please try to limit your pull request to one type; submit multiple pull requests if needed. -->

-Please keep only the types of change your PR introduces:
+Please add the labels corresponding to the type of changes your PR introduces:

 - Bugfix
 - Feature